 Views of the rapture and tribulation

 The three differing views of the timing of the rapture are mostly an issue within the pre-millennial, and particularly the dispensational view of end-times.
 This is whether the rapture comes before, during, or after the end of the seven year tribulation.
 It is not such an issue in other views of the millennium.
 For an explanation of the different views of the millennium, please look at the Millennium article.

 The most common view is of a pre-tribulation rapture, that the believers will be secretly taken up to meet Jesus, together with those who have died in Christ, before a seven year period of tribulation.
 At the end of this period, they will return to earth with him at his second coming.
 This creates a two-stage second coming: once 'for his saints', and a second time 'with his saints'.

 Others say that the rapture will take place half way through the seven year tribulation, making a mid-tribulation rapture.
 This view is again mostly held within the dispensational understanding of end-times.
-This again separates the rapture from the second coming, this time by three and a half years.
+This again separates the rapture from the second coming, this time by three and a half years, rather than seven years.

 Some say that the rapture will not take place until the end of the tribulation, making a post-tribulation rapture, happening at the same time as the second coming of Christ.
 This view would particularly be held by those believing the historic pre-millennial view, and by a minority who support the dispensational view.